Leucine aminopeptidase - urine

 Check the infant often and change the bag after the infant has urinated into it.

 Drain the urine from the bag into the container given to you by your health care provider.
-Deliver the sample to the laboratory or your health care provider as soon as possible.
+Deliver the sample to the laboratory or your provider as soon as possible.

 How to Prepare for the Test